x00tex/hackTheBox/Boxes/linux/Retired/previse/README.md

 ![](screenshots/account-create.png)

-And now we can downlaod that `siteBackup.zip`.
+And now we can download that `siteBackup.zip`.

 Zip file contains source code of the web application.